 I have realized how important grades, diplomas and certificates that describe what educations, courses, development programs I have attended have been for me.
 My “old self” needed these documents to show that “this I can”, an external confirmation that it was true.
 As the auditor I “was”, everything must be verifiable to be true.
 But is it true?
 What do the documents say about my ability to live and lead in what I have learned… Truly little, it is in action that it is shown and not in words.
 Today I understand that knowledge must be embodied, and I feel from the inside to the outside how I have changed and am changing.
 I am not who I was ten, three or a year ago, no not even who I was yesterday.
 Since I started walking with the elephants, I am constantly changing.
 I am deeply grateful to Marie Fridolf that, after the development program at Humansky, I could continue to walk with her as a master to Systemic Leader Coach.
 She pushed and initiated me to become my own authority and to follow my own inner Guide.
 Today we act as colleagues.
 As Systemic Leader Coaches, we support and empower each other and work for others to meet their inner master.
 Welcome to learn about empathetic souls, inner master, and Systemic Leader Coach at Systemisk Ledarcoach.
 Here you can also read about the development program for Systemic Leader Coach and meet us who work in the spirit of systemic leader creation.
 It is a gift to share Marie’s wisdom, the wisdom Marie conveys to us who want to come home and become our own Masters.
 Read more about Marie and her gifts to Life on her website “Marie Fridolf”.

 Everything I have done and “am doing” in search of the answer to the questions “Who am I” and “What should I contribute to life” leads me to become more and more aware of what I have in my luggage.
 There are both known and unknown “things”.
 Much that I have consciously chosen to put down as well as things that I have unconsciously put down.
 There are also “things” that I unconsciously, and sometimes consciously, let others, individuals and the collective, put in my luggage and that I have chosen to carry around.
 There is a lot of work to sort my luggage and make me aware of what is there.
 It is both wonderful moments when I discover “positive things”, as painful moments when I pick out “difficult things”.
+But the paradox is that it is in the painful “things” that lessons and gifts are found.
+Opening up to the paradox of life is magical and it changes lives.
 Sorting also includes taking responsibility for everything in my luggage, even things that I allowed others to put down.
 Because I am the one who let others put down things and I have many times invited to it too, by not setting boundaries.
-But the sorting and the responsibility to throw away not any longer useful “things” leads to my luggage becoming lighter and easier to carry and with it increased freedom as a result, and it is worth everything!
+But the sorting and clearing my luggage becoming lighter and easier to carry and with it increased freedom as a result, and it is worth everything!